[Updated: February 21, 2025]

 What is Machine Learning?
 What can it do?

 Machine learning is a subfield of Artificial Intelligence.
-As its name applies, it tries to help machines ‘’learn’’ something from data.
-Recall that how did we learn to recognize an animal, for instance, a dog, when we were little kids?
-We probably started from reading a book which contains dog pictures, i.e., the data, and then we know it is a dog when encountered a dog after.
+As its name implies, it tries to help machines learn something from data.
+Recall how we learned to recognize an animal, for instance, a dog, when we were little kids.
+We probably started by reading a book that contained dog pictures (i.e., the data), and then we knew it was a dog when we encountered one afterward.
 That is the essence of machine learning: learning from data.

 It is always easy to explain a concept with an example.
-This Kaggle Competition, Predict Grant Applications, which I participated several years ago, awarded participants whoever can provide a model to help them simplify and accelerate the review process to reduce the cost.
+This Kaggle Competition, Predict Grant Applications, which I participated in several years ago, awarded participants who could provide a model to help them simplify and accelerate the review process to reduce cost.

-The traditional way to determine if an applicant qualifies the grant is that the academic reviewers spend their time to review applicants’ documents and make decisions.
-This process takes quite an amount of time; especially this school claims that majority applications end up with rejection.
+The traditional way to determine if an applicant qualifies for the grant is for academic reviewers to review applicants’ documents and make decisions.
+This process takes quite a bit of time, especially since this school claims that the majority of applications are rejected.
 The valuable academic reviewers’ time is wasted.

 Here is where machine learning can help.
-Machine learning approach can preliminary filter the applications whom the machine learning approach predicts have high chance to succeed.
-Therefore, the review committee can spend their time on these candidates.
+A machine learning approach can preliminary filter the applications it predicts with a high chance of succeeding.
+Therefore, the review committee can spend their time on those candidates.

 Therefore, the main goal of machine learning is to deduce the future or to make decisions by training mathematical models with context-related data.